jamesfrancois/LIS4369/README.md

     - Screenshots of Skillsets 1-3

     [A3 README.md](a3/README.md "My A3 README.md file")
-    - Assignment requirements, as per A1.
+    - Assignment requirements, as per A1
-    - Screenshot as per example below, and include Jupyter Notebook screenshot.
+    - Screenshot as per example below, and include Jupyter Notebook screenshot
-    - Upload A3 .ipynb file and create link in README.md;
+    - Upload A3 .ipynb file and create link in README.md

 4. [A4 README.md](a4/README.md "My A4 README.md file")
     - To